ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 ARTICLE 4.
 Game management shall be responsible for providing stewards to remove unauthorised persons from the team areas and within the limit lines.

-a.
+ARTICLE 5. a.
 Game management is defined to be the BAFA organisation and associated personnel responsible for the arrangements and facilities for a BAFA game.
 This is normally the home team, unless the competition authority stipulates otherwise.

 b.
 A competition authority is defined to be the BAFA organisation and associated personnel responsible for administering a competition.

 ARTICLE 1. a.
-The referee shall be the sole arbiter in respect of decisions as to whether to cancel, delay, suspend or abandon the game, however he shall consult his fellow officials, and at all times keep game management and, where appropriate, both head coaches informed of the reason(s) for the cancellation, delay, suspension or abandonment, and, in the case of a delay or suspension, the likely duration.
+The referee shall be the sole arbiter in respect of decisions as to whether to cancel, delay, suspend or abandon the game, however they shall consult their fellow officials, and at all times keep game management and, where appropriate, both head coaches informed of the reason(s) for the cancellation, delay, suspension or abandonment, and, in the case of a delay or suspension, the likely duration.

 1. The referee shall take into account, where available, the opinions of the senior medical person present and the senior groundsman present where their expertise is relevant to the decision made.

 b.
-The referee shall make every effort to play the game at the place and time scheduled, but if circumstances do not permit play to proceed he shall not hesitate to carry out the procedures specified here.
+The referee shall make every effort to play the game at the place and time scheduled, but if circumstances do not permit play to proceed they shall not hesitate to carry out the procedures specified here.

 c.
 Once the referee has made the decision to cancel or abandon a game, that decision shall only be reversed by mutual agreement of the referee and opposing head coaches.
 This includes agreement to change field at the same venue or change kickoff time.
 A change of venue or a change to the date on which the game is played must in addition have the agreement of the relevant competition authority.